thedersen/backbone.validation/README.md

         selector: 'class'
     });

-If you have set the global selector to `class`, you can of course set the selector to `id` on specific views.
+If you have set the global selector to class, you can of course set the selector to name or id on specific views.

 ## Events